anchoranalysis/anchor-plugins/anchor-test-mpp/README.md

 # anchor-test-mpp

-Helper methods for testing involving image IO and manipulation.
+Tests for other packages involving image IO.

 ## What is Anchor?